AI-generated text boundary detection with RoFT: Experimental evaluation

-Table~\ref{tab:results} presents the main results of our experiments on artificial text boundary detection on RoFT and RoFT-chatgpt datasets.

-The simplest baseline in Table~\ref{tab:results} is the majority class prediction.
-In both datasets, the majority class is the last $9$th class, consisting of fully human-written texts.
-On the original RoFT dataset, we include two more baselines for comparison: the human baseline and the best result reported by \citet{cutler2021automatic}; it was obtained by a classifier built upon concatenated SRoBERTa embeddings of each sentence.

-Apart from accuracy (\emph{Acc}), we report two other metrics reflecting the sequential nature of predicted labels: soft accuracy, calculated as the percentage of predictions that differ from the correct label by at most one (\emph{SoftAcc1}), and mean squared error (MSE).
-The motivation for computing SoftAcc1 was our observation that a big part of misclassifications produced by the considered models tends to be on the neighboring class (see Figure~\ref{fig:conf_matrix_ood_ss_logreg} in Appendix~\ref{sec:approaches_appendix}); a slight relaxation of the exact classification setting for finding the boundary position also seems to be acceptable in many real-world applications.
+\textbf{Artificial text boundary detection}.
+Table~\ref{tab:results} presents the main results of our experiments on the RoFT and RoFT-chatgpt datasets; the majority class prediction is the last ($9$th) class of fully human-written texts.
+On the original RoFT, we also include the human baseline and the best result reported by \citet{cutler2021automatic}, obtained by a classifier built upon concatenated SRoBERTa embeddings of each sentence.
+We report the accuracy (\emph{Acc}) and two metrics that account for the sequential nature of boundary detection: soft accuracy, i.e., the percentage of predictions that differ from the correct label by at most one (\emph{SoftAcc1}; indeed, Fig.~\ref{fig:heatmaps} in Appendix~\ref{sec:approaches_appendix} shows that many misclassifications point to an adjacent class, which may be acceptable in real world applications), and mean squared error (MSE).
+More precisely, $SoftAcc1 = \frac{1}{n}\sum^{n}_{i = 1}{\mathbbm{1}_{\{|y_i - \hat{y_i}| \le 1\}}}$ and $MSE = \frac{1}{n}\sum^{n}_{i = 1}(y_i - \hat{y}_i)^2$, where $y_i$ - predictions of the algorithm, $\hat{y_i}$ - true labels, $n$ - amount of the examples.

-As for the results, we first of all note that on the original RoFT dataset, RoBERTa-based classifiers outperform others by a factor of almost 2x in terms of accuracy metrics and also significantly outperform the previously best reported SRoBERTa model \citep{cutler2021automatic}.
-This model also provides the lowest MSE ($0.03$) among all the methods.
-We note, however, that our RoBERTa classifier has significantly more trainable parameters than any other method in the table because no other approaches require language model fine-tuning.

-Second, topological and perplexity features allow us to beat the human baseline.
-Perplexity-based classifiers are the best in terms of accuracy, while the perplexity regressor provides good MSE values.
-Note, however, that as we have discussed in Section~\ref{sec:roft}, the problem humans were solving was more challenging and had a somewhat different objective.

-Third, the RoBERTa model has difficulties with the exact classification of ChatGPT data: the accuracy drops by 6\% compared to the original RoFT, while soft accuracy and MSE are roughly the same.
-Surprisingly, we observe the opposite situation for perplexity-based methods: on \emph{RoFT-chatgpt} the results are significantly \emph{better} than for data generated by older language models, by all metrics.
-The reason for this might be that we used a GPT-like model (i.e. GPT-2) for perplexity calculation, and the GPT-3.5-turbo model that we used to generate fake samples in \emph{RoFT-chatgpt} belongs to the same family.
-However, it is interesting that we used a smaller model (GPT-2) to detect text generated by a larger model (GPT-3.5) and got second-best results among other approaches, despite \citet{mitchell2023detectgpt} reporting that smaller models are not capable of detecting text generated by bigger models.